How does this company make money?

 What makes this company hard to replace?

-State Grid's transmission planning and dispatch protocols are configured around the specific generation profiles and grid injection points of these existing hydroelectric facilities.
-Accommodating alternative generation sources at the same locations would require multi-year grid studies and physical infrastructure modifications before any substitution could take effect.
+State Grid's transmission planning and dispatch systems are configured around the specific generation profiles and grid connection points of these existing hydroelectric sites.
+Bringing in a different power source at the same locations would require multi-year grid studies and physical infrastructure changes before State Grid could schedule it reliably.

 What limits this company?